 But if you want to travel California State Route 1 from end to end, or if you are the type who goes down a street just to see what's there, there's plenty to explore along the Pacific Coast Highway in the Los Angeles Metropolitan area.
 While driving this stretch, food is easy to find as is gasoline (and anything else you might need).

 Pacific Coast Highway in Orange County

-Traveling north from Dana Point, the first glimpses of the Pacific Ocean start in south Laguna Beach.
-People in Newport Beach seem to think it's better to live on the beach than to see it while driving by.
-Houses and businesses between the road and the shore will block your view much of the time.
+Going north from Dana Point, California State Route 1 is called simply Coast Highway through Laguna Beach and Newport Beach.
+The first glimpses of the Pacific Ocean start in south Laguna Beach.
+People in Newport Beach seem to think it is better to live on the beach than to see it while driving by.
+Houses and businesses between the road and the shore block your view much of the time.

-For a fun detour along the way in Newport Beach, take Balboa Blvd (if you are going south) or Jamboree Rd (if you are going north) to the Balboa Peninsula and Balboa Island, taking the charming little three-car ferry boat between them.
-After a quick drive to the end of the Balboa Peninsula, return to Pacific Coast Highway to continue.Continue to 2 of 3 below.
+For a fun detour along the way in Newport Beach, take Balboa Boulevard (if you are going south) or Jamboree Road (if you are going north) to the Balboa Peninsula and Balboa Island, taking the charming little three-car ferry boat between them.
+After a quick drive to the end of the Balboa Peninsula, return to Coast Highway to continue.

 Pacific Coast Highway in Los Angeles County

-Through Long Beach and Torrance, Pacific Coast Highway runs inland going west, then turns north through the "South Bay" cities of Redondo, Hermosa and Manhattan Beach, where California Highway One is called Sepulveda Blvd.
+As you pass through Long Beach and Torrance, the Pacific Coast Highway runs inland going west, then turns north through the South Bay cities of Redondo, Hermosa, and Manhattan Beach, where the road changes its name to Sepulveda Boulevard.